 If the Title IX Coordinator determines to dismiss the Formal Complaint, the Title IX Coordinator shall communicate the determination along with the reason(s) therefore ("Notice of Dismissal"), to the Parties simultaneously in writing, within 10 College Business days after receiving the Formal Complaint.
 The Parties shall have an opportunity to appeal the dismissal pursuant to the procedures set forth in this Section.
-If the Title IX Coordinator determines not to dismiss the Formal Complaint, the Title IX Coordinator shall provide notice of the allegations to the Parties as prescribed by Section IV - F, within 7 days after receiving the Formal Complaint.
+If the Title IX Coordinator determines not to dismiss the Formal Complaint, the Title IX Coordinator determines to the Parties as prescribed by Section IV - F, within 7 days after receiving the Formal Complaint.